sotoseattle/Primo/README.md

 - override the common operators (* == multiply factors, + == add factors)
 - returns itself so we can chain operations (f1 * f2 * f3)

+Although not very syntactically proper, the design decision of writing f1 * f2 as a bang method and modifying f1 in place makes sense in terms of clarity and speed when we later operate multiple times on large sets of factors.

 The key methods.
 Given two factors I modify each one by:

 - gathering all the variables of the resulting multiplication factor (union of all sorted variables)